Make Individual Beef Wellington for a smaller holiday party or special occasion! An ultra delicious, less expensive way to serve a fancy meal!

 What’s there not to love???

-How To Make Individual Beef Wellington
+How To Make Ground Beef Wellington

 This ground beef recipe serves 4, but you can also make these into 8 smaller patties and serve this same recipe for appetizers.
 Start the mushroom duxelle by cooking down chopped mushrooms until all the water has evaporated and the mushrooms have browned.